armolymp/Python-Dataset-Conversion-Script/README.md

 # Object Detection Dataset and Training

-This repository contains a Pascal VOC format dataset for object detection.
-The dataset is used to train a model that detects objects in images and outputs cropped images along with their corresponding labels.
+This repository contains scripts to convert Pascal VOC format object detection dataset to CNN classification dataset for image classification purposes.
+The output dataset can used to train a model that classify images.
+The outputs are, cropped images along with their corresponding labels.

 ## Dataset
+Use any dataset that is labeled using Pascal VOC format for object detection.
 ### Format

-The dataset is in Pascal VOC format, which includes XML annotation files for each image.
+The dataset should be in Pascal VOC format, which includes XML annotation files for each image.
 The annotation files contain bounding box information and class labels.

 ### Directory Structure